 Jiarong Zhou ARCS Scholar 2019-20 atUniversity of San Diego

 Jiarong is developing nanosponges to neutralize coronaviruses by wrapping a thin layer of human-derived cell membrane onto nanoparticles to mimic the external appearance of the cell.
 While these biomimetic nanosponges are several times smaller than the origin cell, they have been shown to successfully divert SARS-CoV-2 away from infecting host cells.
-You can learn more here.
+You can read an abstract of his work that has been published by the American Chemical Society here.